estebanlm/worklog/mc/WorkLog-Client.package/WLCommandLineHandler.class/README.md

 		--review will be printed for this day (this is the default), this week or this month.

 	--create-config
-		--create a sample configuration file.
+		Create a sample configuration file.

+	--update-server
+		Starts and update process on server (it will be updated with master branch on github).

+	--update-server-status
+		Prints update status from server

+	--update-client
+		Updates this client (it will be updated with master branch on github).